racker/salus-docs/design/audit-logging/audit-logging.md

+# Requirements
+Auditing information on each entity that customers and support personnel can alter (Monitors, Resources, etc...)
+Information to be stored should be who updated (and if there was an impersonator who was doing the impersonation) and when.

+Auditing information should only be on human interactable objects.
+Bound Monitors for instance will cause a storage explosion and create paging issues with returning result sets.

+Displaying information:
+The result set of looking at all of the auditing information will be large.
+API's should be provided for looking at particular portions of the information (all monitors) or even filtering down to specifics (look at monitor with a specific ID).
+This is particularly helpful when requests come in to validate information for a particular month such as:

+"How many monitors were deleted on X account in August?"

+"Were the IP's of any resources updated since the beginning of the month?"

 # Audit Logging
 Ultimately the code for this is very simple.
 I created a draft PR that gives support for Monitors <https://github.com/racker/salus-telemetry-model/pull/153>.
 This draft